 It was the best of times, it was the worst of times, it was the age of disappointing launch titles, update patches, Mountain Dew and Doritos.
 Yay for videogames!

 It was also round two of the next-gen battle as the Xbox One entered the ring this week, but if you thought that all those months of Xbox-battering would have dampened enthusiasm you couldn't have been more wrong.
-The console shifted a million units in first 24 hours, according to Microsoft.
+The console shifted a million units in first 24 hours, according to Microsoft, and EB Games said that the Xbox One was set to sell out within days.

 It wasn't all smooth sailing, of course.
 Downloading the day-one patch proved a hassle for some people while a number of buyers have reported faulty drives, although Microsoft says the problem isn't widespread.
 Still, we thoroughly enjoyed this video of one broken Xbox One refusing to play a Rage Against The Machine CD.